On the Statistical Efficiency of Mean-Field Reinforcement Learning with General Function Approximation: Abstract

 \section{Abstract}

 In this paper, we study the fundamental statistical efficiency of Reinforcement Learning in Mean-Field Control (MFC) and Mean-Field Game (MFG) with general model-based function approximation.
 We introduce a new concept called Mean-Field Model-Based Eluder Dimension (MF-MBED), which characterizes the inherent complexity of mean-field model classes.
-We show that low MF-MBED subsumes a rich family of Mean-Field RL problems.
-Additionally, we propose algorithms based on maximal likelihood estimation, which can return an $\epsilon$-optimal policy for MFC or an $\epsilon$-Nash Equilibrium policy for MFG, with sample complexity polynomial w.r.t. relevant parameters and independent of the number of states, actions and agents.
+We show that a rich family of Mean-Field RL problems exhibits low MF-MBED.
+Additionally, we propose algorithms based on maximal likelihood estimation, which can return an $\epsilon$-optimal policy for MFC or an $\epsilon$-Nash Equilibrium policy for MFG.
+The overall sample complexity depends only polynomially on MF-MBED, which is potentially much lower than the size of state-action space.
 Compared with previous works, our results only require the minimal assumptions including realizability and Lipschitz continuity.

 \allowdisplaybreaks